-The Infrastructure Investment and Jobs Act (IIJA) - also known as the Bipartisan Infrastructure Law or BIL - is the most recent funding and authorization bill for federal surface transportation spending in the United States.
+The Infrastructure Investment and Jobs Act (IIJA), also known as the Bipartisan Infrastructure Law or BIL, is the most recent funding and authorization bill for federal surface transportation spending.
 President Joe Biden signed the bill on November 15, 2021.

-The bill authorizes approximately \$550 billion in federal money over a five-year period for a variety of funding streams: bridges, mass transit, roads, broadband, water infrastructure, resilience, and more.
-Within these funds, IIJA authorizes approximately \$350 billion for federal highway programs, also for a five-year period ending in fiscal year 2026.

-TCRPC and MPOs throughout the country are set to receive a portion of that money via the State Department of Transportation to program for roadway, transit, bicycle-pedestrian infrastructure, and other types of surface transportation projects in the MPA.
+The IIJA authorizes approximately \$550 billion in federal money over five years for a variety of funding streams: bridges, mass transit, roads, broadband, water infrastructure, resilience, and more.
+Within these funds, IIJA authorizes approximately \$350 billion for federal highway programs, also for five years ending in fiscal year 2026.
+Tri-County receives a portion of the money from the IIJA via IDOT to program for roadway, transit, bicycle-pedestrian infrastructure, and other types of surface transportation projects in the MPA.